openprovider/openprovider-domains-blesta/README.md

 ### Useful features

+- Create packages to register domains from any of the 2300 TLDs available with an Openprovider account
+- Domain search
+- Automated domain registration and transfer for domains which do not require additional data
-- End users can manage domain details from the client side without needing any help from the administrator
+- End users and administrators can seamlessly manage domain details from their respective areas:
-- Administrators can manage domain details from admin side without needing to login to the customer's page
   - Change domain contact details, e.g. modify whois data
-- Update nameservers
+  - Change nameservers
-- Toggle transfer lock
+  - Toggle domain transfer lock
   - Retrieve or reset domain authcode/transfer code

 ### Getting started